scatauk/guidelines/logbook-standards.md

 11. A logbook should not routinely collect patient-identifiable data or images.

-12. Logbook providers should provide terms of service for the use of their products.
+12. Logbook providers should provide terms of service for using their products.

 13. Logbook providers should be responsive to requests for technical support from their users.